danfuzz/samizdat/doc/library-guide/LangNode.md

 --------------

 These are a set of accessor and constructor functions for the various tree node types specified by the system.
+This module also contains other miscellaneous utilities to help parse the language.

 A few functions in this module take an argument named `resolveFn`.
 Such an argument is expected to be a function which behaves similarly to